UCLA-VMG/EquiPleth/README.md

 ## Dataset and Pre-prep

-The EquiPleth dataset can be downloaded by filling this [Google Form](https://github.com/UCLA-VMG/EquiPleth)\(Link will be updated soon\)
+The EquiPleth dataset can be downloaded by filling this [Google Form](https://forms.gle/sajK7a3mGGufKNUEA).

 If you choose to collect your own data, please adhere to the following pre-processing instructions to obtain a similar dataset to the EquiPleth dataset.